 What if nothing improves after a month?

-Then the issue is likely outside the transition itself — it could be a daycare-fit problem (caregiver style, group size, sensory environment), a developmental factor worth screening (sensory processing, language, attachment), or a deeper emotional response.
-KidyGrow's Daily Brief flags when the pattern doesn't respond to schedule and routine changes, which is your cue to talk to a pediatrician or a child psychologist.
+Then the issue is likely outside the transition itself.
+It could be a daycare-fit problem (caregiver style, group size, sensory environment), a developmental factor worth screening (sensory processing, language, attachment), or a deeper emotional response.
+When the pattern doesn't respond to schedule and routine changes at all, that's your cue to talk to a pediatrician or a child psychologist.

 How KidyGrow helps you read the daycare adjustment